 The premier breeder of MICRO MINI PET PIGS in Ontario, Canada!

-I do NOT sell breeding stock of our little flock Micro Mini Pet Pigs.
+I do, on occasion, sell breeding stock of our little flock Micro Mini Pet Pigs.

 We DO sell to the USA and Internationally, as well as across Canada, of course.